mrpositron/paper2tex/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1AXFDdhkypYQkBOpZ8MLpHHzDfI86R8Ba?usp=sharing)

-The following project is a tool to extract equations from the research paper and convert it into latex code.
+The following project is a tool to extract equations from the research papers (images, PDFs, etc.) and convert it into latex code.

 This project is heavily utilizes the following projects: